(Episode 79) Foods for Brain Health and Longevity

 Wei Qi supports your mood.
 If your Wei Qi is weak, you really want to support your lungs.
 Fruits can help, including peels to relax the liver, so liver and lungs can be in harmony.
 Citrus fruits are also important and in season during the winter season which can help with hydration.

 Always keep in mind that fruits are high in sugar so be mindful of the amount of fruit or citrus juices you consume.
-Vitamin C is useful for supporting the lungs Yin Qi and therefore
+Vitamin C is useful for supporting the lungs Yin Qi.

 Vegetarianism and Qi & Blood Vitality